School-Based Inclusion Services

 Teacher Training & Collaboration

 We work with your child's school to provide customized teacher training and classroom consultations.
 Our goal is to help teachers understand your child's strengths and challenges and implement effective support strategies.
+With parental consent, we may also conduct in-school consultations and assessments to identify strengths and areas for growth

 Who benefits: